Papakolea and Nursing

 - People and cultures of Hawai’i

 Although the training sessions usually add up to 14 hours, they will be condensed for you.
-You MUST participate in sessions 1 and 2, and watch the Papakolea video prior to training.
+You MUST participate in the session/s, and watch the Papakolea video prior to training.

 Students, please note: